-Woods teeters on edge of title in agonizing 2nd place at PGA
+On the brink: Woods electrifies in 2nd-place finish at PGA

 That putt slid just past.

-And Woods’ last chance to apply real pressure vanished when he pushed his tee the par-5 17th right of the creek running along the right side of the hole.
+And Woods’ last chance to apply real pressure vanished when he pushed his tee shot on the par-5 17th right of the creek running along the right side of the hole.
 Woods slammed the head of his driver to the ground, then swung it violently in frustration.
-He scrambled to make par but was three back of Koepka, who birdied 15 and 16 behind him, by the time he reached the 18th fairway.
+He scrambled to make par, but by the time he reached the 18th fairway, he was three back of Koepka, who birdied 15 and 16 behind him.

 On No. 18, Woods offered one final flourish.
 He drained his longest putt of the tournament, a 19-footer putt for birdie, and pumped his fist to celebrate.